gerardathletics/Maps-Projects/README.md

 </details>

 ## Cities Lon-Lat
-Script that creates a Lon-Lat line around the world from one point (your city, for example).
+[Script](https://github.com/gerardathletics/Maps-Projects/blob/master/CitiesLatLon/CitiesLatLonGerard.ipynb) that creates a Lon-Lat line around the world from one point (your city, for example).
 You can then easily check what other cities or places are at the same latitude or longitude.
+It's an easy script, but it's not the clearest and better code.
+Any suggestion is welcome.
+The main objective is to improve always.